Deependra-Codes/search/README.md

 it will show you result with cotton product

 for Fd
-it will shw=ow Hd Products
+it will shwow Hd Products